khoi-ttc/ThinkPad-X390-Opencore-EFI-Sequoia/README.md

 - AirportItlwm dosen't work
     As of now, the guy behind the Intel Wireless Card magic haven't released a version for Sequoia yet.
 There's a risky patch that i found but haven't tested, if you guys done it pls let me know https://github.com/OpenIntelWireless/itlwm/issues/1009#issuecomment-2370919270
+- Currently, this EFI can be used for older version of MacOSes up to Ventura(semi-tested), if any issues plz report to Issues.
+-
 ### Hibernation

 Hibernation is supported.
 No serious issue found after wake-up.
 However for some reason, the headphone jack audio become weird.
 If this didn't happen to you then you are lucky then

 ## Support
+**Ventura**
+- 13.x
+**Sonoma**
+- 14.x
 **Sequoia**
 - 15.0.1
+- 15.1

 ## Credits
 - [@mendax1234](https://github.com/mendax1234) for [ThinkpadX390-Opencore-EFI](https://github.com/mendax1234/ThinkpadX390-Opencore-EFI)